Why is the series between England and Australia called Ashes?

-New Delhi [India], Aug 1 (ANI): As Australia and England get ready to resume cricket's oldest rivalry, let's go down memory lane and find out why the series between these two sides is termed as "Ashes".
+New Delhi: As Australia and England get ready to resume cricket's oldest rivalry, let's go down memory lane and find out why the series between these two sides is termed as "Ashes".

 The term Ashes gained currency after Australia's first Test match win in England.
 The team from down under had defeated England for the first time in England at the Oval in London on August 21, 1882.